Berymuch/Streamer.Bot/Chat Commands List.md

 !safeword [set/edit/change] & !sw [set/edit/change] | Change your safeword.
 !rotate [name] | Rotates the target name exactly a random amount of degrees.
-!push [name] | Pushes the target name with a random outcome and amount of force. bad bot | Publicly execute the chatbot! good bot | Publicly praise the chatbot uwu.
+!push [name] | Pushes the target name with a random outcome and amount of force.
+!roll [amount of dice]d[amount of faces]| (General version) Approximately roll the specified number and type of dice and get an result. bad bot | Publicly execute the chatbot! good bot | Publicly praise the chatbot uwu.